timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-11
+# Today is 2019-07-12

 ## Objectives for the day:

-- Physics, how does a car drive on an obstacle course.
+- Visual effects with code = art

 # Purpose